yangdong-liu/yangdong-liu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at Nanjing University.
+I am a first-year Ph.D. student at the *School of Journalism and Communication*, Nanjing University, under the supervision of Professor [Cheng-Jun Wang](https://chengjunwang.com/).
+I am also a member of the [Computational Communication Collaboratory](https://computational-communication.com/), Nanjing University.
+I completed my undergraduate studies at South China University of Technology, majoring in Software Engineering.
+My master's degree was pursued at the China Foreign Affairs University, majoring in Political Science.
+My research interests include Computational Communication, Political Communication, and Computational Narratives.